 This Engaged Student Learning Exploration and Design project seeks to capitalize on the power of Web Sketchpad technology-enabled curriculum units to deepen pre-service teachers’ knowledge of mathematics topics and rich connections among them.
 This project aims to create and test five web-based mathematics units for pre-service teachers that promote this highly geometric approach, cultivating in teachers a robust conception of the secondary mathematics courses they will teach.

-The five curriculum units we will develop and implement will build on foundations of cognitive science, technology, and pedagogy to achieve the following goals:
+The curriculum units we will develop and implement will build on foundations of cognitive science, technology, and pedagogy to achieve the following goals:

 The intellectual merit of the project is to advance knowledge about how visual, kinesthetic technology-based instructional activities grounded in theories of embodiment can support pre-service teachers’ knowledge of school mathematics topics and their connections from an advanced perspective.
 Findings from our research will be shared with other mathematics educators to inform their preparation of teachers and our materials will be distributed to mathematics teacher educators at other universities that prepare secondary mathematics teachers.